Pearl Liang, W2 6EZ

 Chinese restaurant in Paddington.

-On our first visit in July 2007, there were only three of us so we all went for the taster platter; it wasn't bad at all, though it was composed entirely of steamed dishes - really, a dim sum meal should include both steamed and fried items, to give contrast.
-If I (Kake) had realised this before we ordered (which I should have, since the contents of the taster platter are listed on the menu), I'd have chosen more complementary side orders.
-The only thing on the platter I really didn't like was the seaweed-wrapped glutinous rice, which (like our side order of sticky rice in lotus leaf) was rather greasy.
+On our first visit in July 2007, there were only three of us so we all went for the dim sum taster platter (£9.80) annotated photo.
+It wasn't bad at all, though it was composed entirely of steamed dishes — really, a dim sum meal should include both steamed and fried items, to give contrast.
+The only thing on the platter Kake really didn't like was the seaweed-wrapped glutinous rice, which (like our side order of sticky rice in lotus leaf) was rather greasy.
 The steamed dumplings were pretty good, obviously freshly prepared, and with a very nice emphasis on vegetables.

 In November 2008, the sticky rice was even better, with large fresh prawns in.
 Duck spring rolls were still good but perhaps a little drier than last time.
-Mixed cheung fun were good - the scallop ones had plenty of non-watery scallop, and the meat in the barbecued pork ones was tender and moist, not dry at all, yet not overly fatty, perhaps the best barbecued pork that Kake has ever had. £10/head today.
+Mixed cheung fun were good — the scallop ones had plenty of non-watery scallop, and the meat in the barbecued pork ones was tender and moist, not dry at all, yet not overly fatty, perhaps the best barbecued pork that Kake has ever had.
+On this visit we paid £10/head.

 Accessibility: Step-free access throughout, and there's also an accessible toilet.
+(Note that the toilets are through an unmarked door which isn't easy to find if you don't already know where it is.)
 Sheldon Square itself is in a sort of sunken basin, with steps to get down.
 However, there's a lift which is accessed via the Bishops Bridge Road entrance; you need to find the security guards and get them to open the gate for you.

 Note that taxis often have trouble finding Sheldon Square.
 The road entrance is half way across Bishops Bridge Road which all the taxi drivers know as it's where they queue to get to Paddington Station — it's probably best to just ask to be dropped off on the bridge.